NodeBE4/opinion/_posts/2023-01-09-cnmediaproject.md

 ### 7: [2023-01-12 05:36:21+08:00 推文](https://twitter.com/EmilyZFeng/status/1613288729472389121)

 RT Emily Feng 冯哲芸<br>A publishing editor.
 An accountant and rock music fan.
 Young journalists.
 A techno fan who happened to be at a bar near the Liangma River when protestors held a peaceful vigil against Zero Covid on November 27.
-Now they - almost all women- are arrested. <br>https://www.npr.org/2023/01/11/1148251868/china-covid-lockdown-protests-arrests
+Now they - almost all women- are arrested. <a href="https://www.npr.org/2023/01/11/1148251868/china-covid-lockdown-protests-arrests" target="_blank" rel="noopener noreferrer">https://www.npr.org/2023/01/11/1148251868/china-covid-lockdown-protests-arrests</a>

 ### 8: [2023-01-12 05:44:02+08:00 推文](https://twitter.com/EmilyZFeng/status/1613290662237032479)